ashutosh17dec/ashutosh17dec.github.io/index.md

 ## About Me

 I am a 2nd year Ph.D. student in Cognitive Systems Lab, Northeastern University.
 My primary advisor is Prof. <a href = "https://web.northeastern.edu/deniz/">Deniz Erdogmus</a>.
-I am also affiliated with PEN (Psychologists, Engineers, Neuroscientists) Cluster at Northeastern — a nexus of experimental and modeling driven studies of brain and peripheral nervous system and their interactions with the body.
-At Northeastern University I mainly focus on machine learning and cognitive science.
 I closely collaborate with Prof. <a href = "https://cos.northeastern.edu/people/lisa-barrett/">Lisa Feldman Barrett</a> and <a href = "https://scholar.google.com/citations?user=6h7b0fAAAAAJ&hl=en">Jennifer Dy</a>.

 I received my Masters of Science (M.Sc.) in Electrical and Computer Engineering (ECE) at Northeastern University in May 2021 and Bachelor in Technology (B. Tech.) in Mechatronics (Minor.
 Robotics) from Manipal Institute of Technology in 2019.
 Aside from my current research I am extremely passionate about robotics and autonomous vehicles.

+## Affiliation
+- **PEN-**  (Psychologists, Engineers, Neuroscientists) Cluster at Northeastern — a nexus of experimental and modeling driven studies of brain and peripheral nervous system and their interactions with the body.
+At Northeastern University I mainly focus on machine learning and cognitive science.
+- **SPIRAL-** Signal Processing Imaging Reasining and Learning group at Northeastern University.

 ## Research Interests